What Languages Are Spoken In Liberia

 Historical Context

 Liberia's linguistic diversity is deeply rooted in its history.
 Founded in 1822 by freed slaves from the United States, the country adopted English as its official language, mirroring the linguistic background of its founders.
-However, the land was already inhabited by numerous ethnic groups, each with its own distinct language.
+Even so, the land was already inhabited by numerous ethnic groups, each with its own distinct language.
 This created a dual linguistic reality where English was the language of the elite and government, while indigenous languages thrived in local communities.

 Indigenous Language Families